wp-plugins/woocommerce-pdf-invoices-packing-slips/readme.txt

 Tags: woocommerce, print, pdf, bulk, packing slips, invoices, delivery notes, invoice, packing slip, export, email Requires at least: 3.5 and WooCommerce 2.0
 Tested up to: 3.8 and WooCommerce 2.1
-Stable tag: 1.1.1
+Stable tag: 1.1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create, print & email PDF invoices & packing slips for WooCommerce orders.
+Create, print & automatically email PDF invoices & packing slips for WooCommerce orders.

 == Description ==

-This WooCommerce extension lets you add a PDF invoice to the order confirmation emails sent out to your customers.
+This WooCommerce extension automatically adds a PDF invoice to the order confirmation emails sent out to your customers.
 Includes a basic template (additional templates are available from [WP Overnight](https://wpovernight.com/downloads/woocommerce-pdf-invoices-packing-slips-premium-templates/)) as well as the possibility to modify/create your own templates.
 In addition, you can choose to download or print invoices and packing slips from the WooCommerce order admin.

 = Main features =
 * Export invoices or packing slips to PDF (individually or in bulk)